 - Reservist for the New York City Mental Health Reserve Corps since 2012.

-Institute for Contemporary Psychotherapy's 2016 Trans+Sexuality Symposium: Integration of Desire, Sexual Orientation, and Female Embodiment in a Transgender Woman Previously Diagnosed with Autistic Spectrum Disorder: A Case Study (conference paper)
+- Institute for Contemporary Psychotherapy's 2016 Trans+Sexuality Symposium: Integration of Desire, Sexual Orientation, and Female Embodiment in a Transgender Woman Previously Diagnosed with Autistic Spectrum Disorder: A Case Report (conference paper)